BSEL-UC3M/HoloLens2and3DSlicer-PedicleScrewPlacementPlanning/README.md

 This repository presents two planning methods for the abovementioned clinical procedure:

  - AR method: It couples Microsoft HoloLens 2 to 3D Slicer using OpenIGTLink communication protocol.
-In the final application, a user can move a plane along a virtual 3D model of a patient’s spine and display the corresponding resliced 2D image from the CT
+In the final application, a user can move a plane along a virtual 3D model of a patient’s spine and display the corresponding resliced 2D image from the CT.
- [imagen AR method]
  - Desktop method: 2D desktop planner developed in 3D Slicer to compare with the AR application.
- [imagen desktop method]

 There are four folders in this repository:

- - Resources: It contains all the resources used in the study, including the patient's information (CT scans and 3D models) and the pedicle screw models.
+ - *Resources*: It contains all the resources used in the study, including the patient's information (CT scans and 3D models) and the pedicle screw models.

- - Desktop_Planner-3DSlicer: It includes the 3D Slicer module that simulates a traditional desktop planner.
+ - *Desktop_Planner-3DSlicer*: 3D Slicer module that simulates a traditional desktop planner.
 It is used for the "Desktop method".

- - AR_Planner-3DSlicer: It has the 3D Slicer module that complements the AR planning method.
+ - *AR_Planner-3DSlicer*: 3D Slicer module that complements the AR planning method.
 It is employed as part of the "AR method".

 All models required for this study are already uploaded to Resources/Models/ in both 3D Slicer projects.
 In case you want to use your own models, update them all to these folders.
 Please, always use .obj extension for 3D model files.

- - AR_Planner-Unity: It is the Unity project developed for the AR planner.
-It connects to 3D Slicer through OpenIGTLink to complement the AR planner.
+ - *AR_Planner-Unity*: Unity project developed for the AR planner.
+It streams the AR application to Microsoft HoloLens 2 in real time.
 It is the second part of the "AR method".

 For more information, read the README.md file within each folder.